Zanzibar Archipelago

-The Zanzibar Archipelago (Funguvisiwa la Zanzibar, in Swahili, أرخبيل زنجبار) is a group of islands off the coast of mainland Tanzania in the sea of Zanj.
+The Zanzibar Archipelago (Funguvisiwa la Zanzibar, in Swahili, أرخبيل زنجبار) is a group of islands off the coast of mainland Tanzania in the Sea of Zanj.
 The archipelago is also known as the Spice Islands.

-There are three main islands with permanent human settlements, Zanzibar island, Pemba island, and Mafia island.
-There is also a fourth coral island, Latham island, that serves as an essential breeding ground for seabirds.
+There are three main islands with permanent human settlements, Unguja Island (a.k.a.
+Zanzibar Island), Pemba Island, and Mafia Island.
+There is also a fourth coral island, Latham Island, that serves as an essential breeding ground for seabirds.
 There are also a number of smaller islets that surround these islands.

-Most of the archipelago belongs to the Zanzibar semi-autonomous zones of Tanzania, while the neighboring Mafia Archipelago and its associated islets are parts of the Pwani Region on the Tanzanian mainland.
+Most of the archipelago belongs to Zanzibar, a semi-autonomous region of Tanzania, while the neighboring Mafia Archipelago and its associated islets are parts of the Pwani Region in Mainland Tanzania.